 Shown here is the result of my efforts.
 It is still a little overstuffed, but better than what I had.
 It is made out of goat skin (any new one would probably have to be calf skin), consisting of two sets of pockets flat sewn with a center divider serving as the welt for each set.
 The pockets fold like the pages of a book with a flap closure.

-As I was work for myself for free, I tooled every exposed surface.
+I tooled every exposed surface.
 The outside is decorated with typically English stamped geometric designs consisting mainly of diagonal lines and stamped stars.
 The inside panels are tooled with fraktur designs.
 The stain is vinegar and iron.

 Download the pattern here if you would like to make the pocketbook yourself.